BioInfoData/metasite_coverage/README.md

 2. Additional plot focus in range +- 5 around sites (.png image)
 3. Table with raw coverage data for each site (.csv file)

-### Steps of analysis:
-1. For each site calculate coverage around the site (using pysam).
-2. Filter out sites with 0 coverage (or other min is given by the user).
-3. For each site normalize to max value.
-4. Sum all coverage from all sites (normalised) to one vector.
-4. plot data +- range around sites.
-5. plot second  focus plot in range +- 5 around sites.

 ### Usage: